con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > khyod ni rtse gcig yid kyis nyon/ /
 > bcom ldan de ni legs zhes gsol/ /

-And so, O master of secrets, I shall
+And so I shall, O master of all secrets,
-Teach this to you in a way most excellent.
+Most splendidly reveal just that to you.
-Listen to it with single-minded focus.'
+With single-minded focus, listen well!'
-'How excellent!' replied Vajrapāṇi,
+'How excellent!' responded Vajrapāṇi,
-That is most excellent, O Blessed One.'
+'So truly excellent, O Blessed One.'
 (22)

 This concludes six verses showing the reply.